About the Minuteman Band

 You can also visit the staff page.

 About the Minuteman BandThe Minuteman Marching Band has long been a source of great pride for the University of Massachusetts and the surrounding region.
-Under the leadership of director Timothy Todd Anderson and associate director Thomas P. Hannum, the Minuteman Marching Band has emerged as one of the nation's outstanding band programs.
+Under the leadership of director Timothy Todd Anderson, associate director and percussion instructor Thomas P. Hannum, and assistant director and visual coordinator Christine Sirard, the Minuteman Marching Band has emerged as one of the nation's outstanding band programs.
+The band’s award winning drumline, large and powerful horn section, and modernized colorguard are known for their enthusiasm, excitement and excellence.
 At home football games, the "Power and Class" performs its traditional Post Game show for hundreds of enthusiastic, dedicated fans who don't leave the stadium until the last note.

 Over 380 students experience the excitement of college marching band at UMass.
 The Minuteman Band has performed for Presidential Inaugural Ceremonies in 1981, 1985, and 2001.
 In 1993, 2001, 2004, 2007, and 2011, the band performed at Bands of America Grand Nationals.
 In 1998, the Minuteman Marching Band received the most prestigious honor bestowed upon college bands, the Louis C. Sudler Trophy, which is awarded in recognition of "the highest of musical standards and innovative marching routines and ideas, and which has made important contributions to the advancement of the performance standards of college marching bands over a period of several years."